 OnOne Photo 10 Preferences

 Affinity Photo and Photoshop are the two programs that allow you to save a .PSD with re-editable layers.
 The only other image editing program I know of in my toolbox that also allows the saving of an editable .PSD is OnOne Photo 10 (and by extension the newer OnOne Photo RAW 21.)
 For that reason if I know I will use OnOne as a plugin and do work with multiple layers I will set Aperture to create a .PSD to send to OnOne.
-If I choose to open a .PSD variation from Aperture in Exposure X5 and do edits using the layers feature in Exposure and save it back to Aperture, those edits are "baked in."
-If you re-open the image in Exposure to edit the layers they aren't there!
-Gone!
+For some unknown reason Exposure X5 won't open a .PSD variation when sent from Aperture.
 Because a roundtrip to Exposure means I get a "baked in" flattened image I simply choose to have Aperture create a 16-Bit .TIFF variation to edit (I'll switch to a 16-Bit .PSD if I'm editing in Affinity Photo.)
 All caveats aside, I love how these two programs work together just like "peas & carrots"!

 The beauty of pairing these two powerful image editors for me is being able to configure the interfaces to very nearly match (if I want to match them even more, I could go into Aperture's full screen Dark Mode).
 The use of the very cool, unique tools in Exposure X5 (like the built-in LUT tool, and filmic presets, etc.) feels like a really wonderful extension of Aperture.